 In 2016 regions were funded to develop Backbone teams and work with communities to develop First Priorities that would precede regional Development Agendas.
 In 2017, EC leadership delivered Regional Reports.
 These reports provide a picture of progress to date and will serve as a baseline to consider future change.

 ‘Backbone’ organisations convene leadership groups and play a secretariat function in coordinating regional reforms.
-They are now operational in eight regions:
+They are now operational in nine regions:

 - Central Coast – Barang Regional Alliance